IGNF/road2/documentation_en/developers/functionnalities.md

-# Liste des fonctionnalités
+# List of features

-Road2 propose un ensemble de fonctionnalités regroupées dans plusieurs groupes.
+Road2 offers a set of features spread across several groups.

-## Groupe de fonctionnalités 1 : Interface pour calculer des itinéraires
+## Function group 1: Interface for calculating routes

-### Définir un point de départ, un point d'arrivée et des points intermédiaires
+### Define a start point, an end point and intermediate points

-Fonctionnalités classiques et inévitables, elles ne seront pas détaillées ici.
-Précision : il est possible de préciser autant de point intermédiaire que l'on souhaite.
+Classic and unavoidable functionalities, they will not be detailed here.
+Precision: it is possible to specify as many intermediate points as desired.

-### Définir des contraintes
+### Define Constraints

-La notion de contrainte est définie dans les [concepts](./concepts.md).
-Pour faire simple, il s'agit de spécifier des conditions que l'itinéraire devra remplir.
-La plus connue est certainement l'interdiction de prendre des autoroutes.
-Mais on peut avoir des conditions beaucoup plus complexes et on peut en appliquer plusieurs au calcul d'un itinéraire.
+The notion of constraint is defined in the [concepts](./concepts.md).
+Basically, it's about specifying conditions that the route must meet.
+The best known is certainly the prohibition to take highways.
+But we can have much more complex conditions and we can apply several of them to the calculation of a route.

-### Préciser la ressource employée
+### Specify the resource used

-Comme précisé dans les [concepts](./concepts.md), Road2 gère des ressources.
-Chaque requête doit préciser la ressources qu'elle interroge.
+As specified in the [concepts](./concepts.md), Road2 manages resources.
+Each request must specify the resources it is querying.

-### Préciser le profile voulu
+### Specify the desired profile

-Il est possible de préciser quel moyen de transport, l'itinéraire concerne.
+It is possible to specify which means of transport the itinerary concerns.

-### Préciser l'optimisation voulue
+### Specify the desired optimization

-Il est possible de préciser l'optimisation que l'on veut appliquer lors du calcul.
+It is possible to specify the optimization to be applied during the calculation.

-### Ajouter des informations sur chaque tronçons
+### Add information on each section

-Selon les données présentes dans les graphes, il est possible de choisir les informations que l'on souhaite récupérer dans la réponse du calcul.
+Depending on the data present in the graphs, it is possible to choose the information to be retrieved in the calculation response.

-### Préciser le contenu de la réponse
+### Specify the content of the response

-Par l'intermédiaire de plusieurs paramètres, il est possible de préciser le contenu de la réponse :
+Via several parameters, it is possible to specify the content of the response:
-- La présence ou non des étapes du parcours.
+- The presence or not of the steps of the course.
-- Le format des géométries dans la réponse.
-Pour le moment, geojson, polyline et wkt sont disponibles.
+- The format of the geometries in the response.
+At the moment, geojson, polyline and wkt are available.
-- La présence ou non d'une bbox dans la réponse.
+- Whether or not a bbox is present in the response.

-### Choisir les unités de la requête et de la réponse
+### Choose request and response units

-Grâce à des paramètres de la requête, il est possible d'influencer le format de la requête elle-même, et de la réponse :
+Using request parameters, it is possible to influence the format of the request itself, and of the response:
-- Il est possible de définir la projection employée.
+- You can define the projection used.
-- Le format des durées est modifiable.
+- The format of the durations can be modified.
-- Le format des distances est modifiable.
+- The format of the distances is modifiable.

-## Groupe de fonctionnalités 2 : Interface pour calculer des isochrones et des isodistances
+## Feature group 2: Interface for calculating isochrones and isodistances

-### Définir un point de départ ou d'arrivée
+### Define a start or end point

-Fonctionnalité inévitable pour le calcul d'un isochrone.
+Inevitable functionality for the calculation of an isochrone.

-### Préciser la ressource employée
+### Specify the resource used

-Comme précisé dans les [concepts](./concepts.md), Road2 gère des ressources.
-Chaque requête doit préciser la ressources qu'elle interroge.
+As specified in the [concepts](./concepts.md), Road2 manages resources.
+Each request must specify the resources it is querying.

-### Préciser le type de coût employé
+### Specify the type of cost used

-Divers coûts sont possibles pour le calcul, il s'agit donc de le préciser.
+Various costs are possible for the calculation, so it should be specified.

-### Définir la valeur du coût employée
+### Set cost value used

-Fonctionnalités inévitable pour un tel calcul.
+Inevitable features for such a calculation.

-### Préciser le profil voulu
+### Specify the desired profile

-Il est possible de préciser quel moyen de transport, l'isochrone concerne.
+It is possible to specify which means of transport the isochrone concerns.

-### Indiquer la direction considérée pour le résultat du calcul
+### Indicate the direction considered for the calculation result

-Un isochrone peut se définir dans deux directions : départ ou arrivée.
-Il s'agit donc de préciser laquelle.
+An isochrone can be defined in two directions: departure or arrival.
+It is therefore a question of specifying which one.

-### Définir des contraintes
+### Define Constraints

-La notion de contrainte est définie dans les [concepts](./concepts.md).
-Elle est limitée aux interdictions, comme par exemple, l'interdiction de prendre des autoroutes.
+The notion of constraint is defined in the [concepts](./concepts.md).
+It is limited to prohibitions, such as, for example, the prohibition to take motorways.

-### Préciser le contenu de la réponse
+### Specify the content of the response

-Par l'intermédiaire de plusieurs paramètres, un seul pour le moment, il est possible de préciser le contenu de la réponse :
+Via several parameters, only one for the moment, it is possible to specify the content of the response:
-- Le format des géométrie dans la réponse.
-Pour le moment, geojson, polyline et wkt sont disponibles.
+- The format of the geometries in the response.
+At the moment, geojson, polyline and wkt are available.

-### Choisir les unités de la requête et de la réponse
+### Choose request and response units

-Grâce à des paramètres de la requête, il est possible d'influencer le format de la requête elle-même, et de la réponse :
+Using request parameters, it is possible to influence the format of the request itself, and of the response:
-- Il est possible de définir la projection employée.
+- It is possible to define the projection used.
-- Le format des durées est modifiable.
+- The format of the durations can be modified.
-- Le format des distances est modifiable.
+- The format of the distances is modifiable.

-## Groupe de fonctionnalités 3 : Proposer un service web
+## Feature group 3: Provide a web service

-Road2 prend la forme d'un serveur web qui fournit un service de calcul d'itinéraire.
-Il possède donc plusieurs fonctionnalités liées à cela.
+Road2 takes the form of a web server which provides a route calculation service.
+So it has several features related to that.

-### Utiliser les protocoles HTTP et HTTPS
+### Use HTTP and HTTPS protocols

-Fonctionnalité explicite.
+Self-explanatory feature.

-### Configurer les CORS
+### Configure CORS

-Fonctionnalité explicite.
+Self-explanatory feature.

-### Disposer de plusieurs APIs
+### Have several APIs

-Comme présenté dans les [concepts](./concepts.md), Road2 offre la possibilité de proposer aux clients différentes APIs simultanément.
+As presented in the [concepts](./concepts.md), Road2 offers the possibility of offering customers different APIs simultaneously.

-### Disposer de plusieurs moteurs
+### Have multiple engines

-Comme présenté dans les [concepts](./concepts.md), Road2 offre la possibilité de proposer aux clients différents moteurs simultanément.
+As presented in the [concepts](./concepts.md), Road2 offers the possibility of offering customers different engines simultaneously.

-## Groupe de fonctionnalités 4 : Administrer le service
+## Feature Group 4: Administer Service

-Le service peut être administrer de deux manières : la configuration et une API dédiée.
+The service can be administered in two ways: configuration and a dedicated API.

-### Configurer les ressources via la configuration
+### Configure resources via configuration

-Via la configuration fichier du serveur, il est possible de créer des [ressources](./concepts.md) qui se baseront sur une ou plusieurs [sources](./concepts.md).
+Via the configuration file of the server, it is possible to create [resources](./concepts.md) which will be based on one or more [sources](./concepts.md).

-### Limiter certains usages via la configuration
+### Limit certain uses via configuration

-Les APIs de Road2 proposent plusieurs options, comme la possibilité de calculer des itinéraires avec des points intermédiaires.
-Il peut être intéressant de limiter l'usage de ces options afin de ne pas surcharger le service.
+Road2's APIs offer several options, such as the ability to calculate routes with intermediate points.
+It may be interesting to limit the usage of these options so as not to overload the service.

-### Obtenir la version du serveur via l'API
+### Get server version via API

-Fonctionnalité explicite.
+Self-explanatory feature.

-### Obtenir l'état de santé du serveur via l'API
+### Get server health status via API

-Fonctionnalité en cours d'implémentation.
-L'objectif est de récupérer l'état de chaque [source](./concepts.md) du serveur et d'en faire un compte-rendu.
+Feature being implemented.
+The goal is to retrieve the status of each [source](./concepts.md) from the server and report it.

-## Groupe de fonctionnalités 5 : Fonctionnalités spécifiques à OSRM
+## Feature Group 5: OSRM Specific Features

-### Optimisation des graphes pour des réponses plus rapides
+### Graph optimization for faster responses

-Fonctionnalité explicite.
+Self-explanatory feature.

-### Calcul des itinéraires
+### Route calculation

-Fonctionnalité explicite.
+Self-explanatory feature.

-### Gestions des contraintes simples ou exclusions
+### Management of simple constraints or exclusions

-Les exclusions sont les contraintes classiques comme l'interdiction d'emprunter certains type de voies (ex. autoroutes).
-Ce sont les seuls contraintes disponibles via OSRM.
+The exclusions are the classic constraints such as the prohibition to use certain types of roads (eg motorways).
+These are the only constraints available through OSRM.

-### Déterminer le point du graphe le plus proche
+### Determine the nearest graph point

-Pour un point donnée, OSRM peut renovyer les points les plus proches du graphe.
+For a given point, OSRM can return the nearest points of the graph.

-## Groupe de fonctionnalités 6 : Fonctionnalités spécifiques à PGRouting
+## Feature Group 6: PGRouting Specific Features

-### Calcul d'itinéraire
+### Route calculation

-Fonctionnalité explicite.
+Self-explanatory feature.

-### Calcul d'isochrone
+### Isochrone calculation

-Fonctionnalité explicite.
+Self-explanatory feature.

-### Gestion de contraintes complexes
+### Management of complex constraints

-PGRouting gère tout les types de contraintes, des plus simples au plus complexes.
-On peut donc interdire l'accès aux autoroutes ou préférer les routes qui ont une largeur supérieure à 5 mètres.
+PGRouting manages all types of constraints, from the simplest to the most complex.
+We can therefore prohibit access to motorways or prefer roads that have a width greater than 5 meters.

-## Groupe de fonctionnalités 7 : Fonctionnalités spécifiques à l'API simple/1.0.0
+## Feature Group 7: Simple API/1.0.0 Specific Features

-### Obtenir un GetCapabilities
+### Getting a GetCapabilities

-Le GetCapabilities est une réponse JSON qui décrit les paramètres de chaque opérations et les valeurs disponibles pour une instance de Road2.
+The GetCapabilities is a JSON response that describes the parameters for each operation and the values available for an instance of Road2.

-On trouvera un exemple dans la {{ '[documentation]({}/tree/{}/documentation/apis/simple/1.0.0/)'.format(repo_url, repo_branch) }}.
+An example can be found in {{ '[documentation]({}/tree/{}/documentation/apis/simple/1.0.0/)'.format(repo_url, repo_branch) }}.